kartva/kartva/README.md

   - Graduate Hardware Security.
 Projects include:
     - Writing a Trusted Execution Environment for a Risc-V softcore.
     - Using a Chipwhisperer Nano for side-channel attacks.
-  - Graduate Robotics Software Engineering.
+  - Graduate Software Engineering for Robots.
+Assignments include working with ROS2 and MoveIt.
+Our final project will be deployed on two Franka 3 robot arms!
   - Compilers with Tiark Rompf (of Scala fame).
 Assignments include lots of compilers written in Scala for a Scala-like language to x86.

 #### Fall 2024